A pulpy tale of mismatched twins struggling to embody the "perfect woman."

 Pauline hatches a new scheme, pulling on her dead sister’s identity, inhabiting her apartment, and reading her mail.
 As the impersonation continues, Pauline slowly realizes that the cost of femininity is to dazzle on the outside while rotting away on the inside—and that womanhood is what ultimately killed her sister.

-“Pretty Things is the type of rare, enticing book you devour in a fever, caught up in how blatantly, wickedly fun it is to watch these characters chase down their own ruin.
+“Pretty Things is the type of rare, enticing book you devour in a fever.
 Effortlessly cool and slyly spiky, Despentes probes the dynamics of fame, beauty, and female competition, putting her finger on the pulse of what it’s like to wear the daily drag of femininity—and then pressing down, slowly and calmly, right where it hurts.” —Alexandra Kleeman, author of You Too Can Have a Body Like Mine